 If you have any questions please feel free to contact us at MBRisingAbove@miamibeachfl.gov

-In 2022, the Committee concluded, one year after its establishment, as per Resolution No. 2021-31898, but was re-established on December 14, 2022, for a period of one year for the City to continue to engage residents to build and strengthen the stakeholder and community support and feedback, as well as to highlight areas of concern in delivering these critical projects.
+In 2023, the Committee concluded, two years after its establishment, as per Resolution No. 2021-31898, but was re-established on January 31, 2024, as per Ordinance No. 2024-4587, as a Standing Committee so the City may continue to engage residents to build and strengthen the stakeholder and community support and feedback, as well as to highlight areas of concern in delivering these critical projects.

 Purpose

-The Committee shall act as an advisory board to City Commission and City Manager on neighborhood infrastructure programs and private property matters related to the City's climate resilience projects to help build awareness within the community and to incorporate resident ideas and feedback.
-The purpose is not to advise on former projects, but to provide helpful ideas going forward to improve planning and delivery of future projects.
-The Committee will not advise on specific projects and items that are already reviewed by the City Commission and by existing Committees and Boards, and not result in fiscal impacts or delays.
+The purpose of the Neighborhood Resilience Projects Advisory Committee is to act as an advisory board to City Commission and City Manager on neighborhood infrastructure programs and private property matters related to the City's resilience projects.
+This includes helping build awareness of existing and future projects within the community and seeking resident ideas and feedback to improve the planning and delivery of future projects.
+The Committee will not advise on matters that have specifically been reviewed by the City Commission to avoid creating fiscal impacts or undue delays in the implementation of critical resiliency projects.

 Powers and Duties

-The Ad Hoc Neighborhood Resiliency Projects Advisory Committee shall have the following powers and duties:
+The Neighborhood Resiliency Projects Advisory Committee shall have the following powers and duties:

-- Provide advisory recommendations and feedback on best approaches to enhance resident education, resident engagement, and the best phases and timeframes to optimize how and when community engagement is most helpful.
+- Provide advisory recommendations and feedback on best approaches to enhance resident education and resident engagement.

 - Provide advisory recommendations and feedback regarding process improvements for flood mitigation.

-- Share input and evaluate general neighborhood aesthetics and utility and infrastructure improvements, for example pump station location decision criteria and process.
+- Share input and evaluate general neighborhood aesthetics and utility and infrastructure improvements, such as location decision criteria for pump stations or other improvements.

-- Provide a forum for the Committee to share best practices and lessons learned from previous and ongoing projects to be considered for future projects.
+- Provide a forum for the Committee to share best practices and lessons learned from completed projects and/or ongoing projects, for potential incorporation as part of future projects.

-- Alon Alexander, appointed by Commissioner Rosen Gonzalez
+- Alon Alexander, appointed by Commissioner Kristen Rosen Gonzalez

 - Ronald Starkman, appointed by Commissioner Alex Fernandez